therootcompany/serviceman/README.md

 # go-serviceman

-A cross-platform service manager.
+Cross-platform service management made easy.

+> sudo serviceman add --name foo ./serve.js --port 3000

+> Success: "foo" started as a "launchd" SYSTEM service, running as "root"

+## Why?

-Because debugging launchctl, systemd, etc absolutely sucks!
+Because it sucks to debug launchctl, systemd, etc.

-...and I wanted a reasonable way to install [Telebit](https://telebit.io) on Windows.
+Also, I wanted a reasonable way to install [Telebit](https://telebit.io) on Windows.
-(see more in the **Why** section below)
+(see more in the **More Why** section below)

 ## Features